 Note.
-Shortlist of behaviours created by selecting those with mean effect ratings greater than +2 or less than -2, with the exception of starred () behaviours AT2 (mean = -1.82) and AT3 (mean = -1.53), included to give a clearer description of autonomy thwarting.
+Short list of behaviors created by selecting those with mean effect ratings greater than +2 or less than -2, with the exception of starred (\) behaviors AT2 (M = -1.82) and AT3 (M = -1.53), included to give a clearer description of autonomy thwarting.
+AS = autonomy supportive; CS = competence supportive; RS = relatedness supportive; AT = autonomy thwarting; CT = competence thwarting; RT = relatedness thwarting.